StudioLE/Konstruo/README.md

 #### Infrastructure plugins [`src/infrastructure`](tree/main/src/infrastructure)

-`Way` components for Bevy's entity component system that are drawn as a cubic bézier.
+`Path` components for Bevy's entity component system that are drawn as a cubic bézier.

-Way are the foundational component of Konstruo.In its most basic use a way defines the centerline of a road so the way is used to generate the 3D representation of the road surface, the footway (pavement or sidewalk) alongside, and then is defines the zones where buildings are distributed alongside the road.
+`Path` are the foundational component of Konstruo.
+In its most basic use a way defines the centerline of a road so the way is used to generate the 3D representation of the road surface, the footway (pavement or sidewalk) alongside, and then is defines the zones where buildings are distributed alongside the road.

 #### UI plugins [`src/ui`](tree/main/src/ui)